MrDamiAde/docker-node-app/README.md

 ![Screenshot 2025-03-12 162950](https://github.com/user-attachments/assets/d981503d-a735-47e7-91ad-8f7412a25d8f)

 ## 5. Conclusion
-This proeject demonstrated how to containerise a Node.js application with Docker.
-Dockorising your app ensures consistency when ran on different environments, makng deployment faster and eaiser.
+- This project demonstrated how to containerise a Node.js application with Docker.
+Dockorising your app ensures consistency when run on different environments, making deployment faster and easier.